dylan-lang/opendylan/documentation/library-reference/source/common-dylan/simple-format.rst

    :conditions:

-     This function signals an error if any of the format directives in *format-string* are invalid.
+     This function signals an error of type :drm:`<simple-error>` if any of the format directives in *format-string* are invalid.

    :description: